charlesknipp/economics/readme.md

 ### The regression script

-`regression.py` is an ongoing project that pulls from FRED datasets and regresses the joined dataframes; it automatically accounts for hederoskedasticity and if there is only one regressor, it tells you to reject.
+`regression.py` is an ongoing project that pulls from FRED datasets and regresses the joined dataframes; it automatically accounts for heteroskedasticity and if there is only one regressor, it tells you to reject.
 You do need an api key from [FRED](https://research.stlouisfed.org/docs/api/api_key.html) in order to run the script.